There's a growing call to defund the police. Here's what it means - Local News 8

 Will defunding the police come to pass?

-It’s radical for an American city to operate without law enforcement, but it’s already being discussed in Minneapolis.
+It’s radical for an American city to operate without law enforcement, but the plan is already in motion in Minneapolis.

-City council member Steve Fletcher, in a Twitter thread, said council members are discussing “what it would take to disband the Minneapolis Police Department and start fresh with a community-oriented, non-violent public safety and outreach capacity.”
+On Sunday, nine members of the Minneapolis city council announced they intend to disband the city’s police force entirely.

-“We can totally reimagine what public safety means, what skills we’re recruiting for, what tools we do and don’t need,” he wrote.
-“We can invest in cultural competency and mental health training, de-escalation and conflict resolution.”
+“We committed to dismantling policing as we know it in the city of Minneapolis and to rebuild with our community a new model of public safety that actually keeps our community safe,” Council President Lisa Bender told CNN.

 Defunding is simpler than disbanding, though, and at least one mayor’s already taken that step.
 After Californians decried a proposal to increase the Los Angeles Police Department budget to $1.86 billion, Los Angeles Mayor Eric Garcetti agreed to slash between $100 million to $150 million from the proposed funding.